Applicable to: Microsoft Windows 11. 10, 8 and 7 operating systems

 Here’s a question from our reader Kara, who wanted to save disk space by deleting system performance data from her Windows 10 computer:

-Looks like my C drive is quite full and around 10 GB of free space are now left in the physical disk.
-I have just spotted a folder called PerfLogs in my C drive, with just one folder inside it and no visible data.
+Looks like my C partition drive is quite full and around 10 GB of free space are now left free on the physical disk.
+I have just spotted a folder called C:\PerfLogs , with just one folder inside it and no visible data.
 Is it safe to delete it?

-PerfLogs (Performance Logs) is a Windows 7 and 10 system generated folder, that stores a log file of system issues and other performance related reports.
+PerfLogs (Performance Logs) is a Windows system generated folder, that stores information on system issues and performance data and logs.
+Those are used to feed performance related reports.
 The folder is typically available in your computer boot partition (typically C:\).
 It is possible to move / relocate the PerfLogs folder to a new directory, however, from disk space perspective the gains are minimal.

-Although technically possible to remove the folder, that’s not recommended.
-On a broader sense, we don’t recommend messing with system folders.
+Although technically possible to remove the folder, that’s not recommended!
+On a broader sense, we don’t recommend to modify any system folders.
 If you still decide to remove the PerfLogs folder, be aware that Windows will re-create it every time you delete it.
-One of the reasons being that Windows features like Reliability Monitor make use of this performance report file to provide detailed performance information.
+One of the reasons for that is that important Windows features like Performance Monitor make use of this performance report file to provide detailed performance information.

 The folder hardly uses any disk space, so we’d recommend you to leave it as is.
 If you are looking to optimize your disk space, our first recommendation would be to use the out of the box Disk Cleanup utility.
 You can launch the cleanup by right clicking your drive partition (C, D and alike), then go to the General tab and hit the b button, Your next step would be to define which files to delete to gain disk space.
 Typically, downloaded programs and temp internet files would be your first candidates for deletion.
 Using Disk Cleanup You could also go ahead and delete system files such as Windows Update un-needed files.

 One possible solution you might want to explore is simply hiding the PerfLogs folder, so it’s not visible to users using the computer.